You can withdraw your request for an internal review any time before we make our internal review decision.

 There are some situations where you don’t need to ask us to do an internal review.
 This is because under the NDIS law, we must do an internal review if we didn’t make our original decision on time.
 We call this an automatic internal review.

-- You gave us more information after we asked, but we don’t decide if you’re eligible or ask for more information again within 14 days.
+- you gave us more information, or provided an assessment, after we made a request, but we don’t decide if you’re eligible, or ask for more information again, within 14 days of receiving the last information or report.

 We’ll let you know in writing if we’ll do an automatic internal review.
 You don’t need to do anything.